alexanderlange804/heartcraft/README.md

-# MyHeartCraft — Digital Gifts for Couples: Love Proposals, Birthday Surprises & Photo Puzzles
+# HeartCraft — Digital Gifts for Couples: Love Proposals, Birthday Surprises & Photo Puzzles

 > **Cute websites to send to your boyfriend or girlfriend** — personalized, shareable, instant.
 No app downloads, no signups.
 Just a link that works on any device.